 The most dangerous thing you can do ahead of your wedding is to skip meals.
 We understand that life as a bride to be is often manic and overwhelming but missing meals and eating irregularly will cause your weight to fluctuate.
 Skipping mealtimes often results in binge eating and filling up on the wrong food types when the hunger does finally catch up with you.
 Eat for energy and strength, and you won’t go wrong.

 Get your beauty sleep

 It is inevitable that you are going to have some sleepless nights before your wedding, but it is important that these are anomalies and not the norm!
 If you are struggling to get enough sleep, try and address this directly.
 You don’t want to feel and look exhausted during your wedding.
 Develop a pre-bedtime routine that will help you switch off.
 Try having a hot bath, reading a book or having a cup of hot milk.
-Don’t do any wedding planning late at night, and just in case you do reel off an endless list of to-do’s during the night, keep a pen and notepad by your bed so you can jot these down and deal with them in the morning.
+Don’t do any wedding planning late at night, and also eating the right foods will have you sleeping like a baby. and just in case you do reel off an endless list of to-do’s during the night, keep a pen and notepad by your bed so you can jot these down and deal with them in the morning.

 Ditch the sugar

 Sugar is a huge contributor to weight gain and many brides rely on their sugar rush for energy during the eight-week countdown.
 Cutting sugar out of your diet will help you to lose excess weight, improve the appearance of your skin and it will normalise your energy levels.
 Eating sugar late at night can also disrupt your sleeping patterns.